Space Channel 5: Dreamcast

 Upon its debut in Japan, the game met with low sales.
 During its first week, it sold through just over 44% of its stock with over 41,000 units.
 It eventually sold over 93,600 units in Japan, being among the region's top 40 best-selling Dreamcast titles.
 At a 2002 conference, the game was declared a success by its staff, finding a wide audience among both hardcore and casual gamers.
 In contrast during a 2005 interview, Mizuguchi said that the game was not a commercial success.

 According to video game review aggregator GameRankings, the Dreamcast version earned a score of 84% based on 34 reviews.
 Japanese gaming magazine Famitsu gave the game a score of 29 points out of 40.
 Pat Garratt of Computer and Video Games gave the game a perfect score, calling it a unique game and "absolute must for every DC owner".
 The three reviewers for Electronic Gaming Monthly lauded the soundtrack and art design, but noted issues with its short length and occasional syncing issues.
 GamePro positively compared the gameplay and style to PaRappa the Rapper and Dragon's Lair, recommending it as a short and enjoyable experience while noting a lack of extras.
-GameSpot's Jeff Gerstmann said Space Channel 5 was worth playing for its unconventional artstyle and music, with his main complaints being repetitive gameplay and lack of unlockables.
+GameSpot's Jeff Gerstmann said Space Channel 5 was worth playing for its unconventional art style and music, with his main complaints being repetitive gameplay and lack of unlockables.

 GameSpy called the game "a work of art in every sense of the word", praising the world and music and calling the game a testament to Sega's production skills; their one major problem was the simplistic gameplay style and lack of features beyond the campaign.
-IGN gave both the Japanese original (from Colin Williamson), and the Western release (by Anoop Gantayat) near-perfect scores, praising the experience while sharing criticisms with Electronic Gaming Monthly.
+IGN gave both the Japanese original and the Western release near-perfect scores, praising the presentation while criticizing the short length and timing issues.
 USA Today said the game was "all about fun, and [Space Channel 5] delivers with a song."
 Entertainment Weekly said that "gamers of all ages undoubtedly will want to help Ulala get her groove back — if not get their hands on a pair of those boots."
 Next Generation's Greg Orlando called the game "Beautiful and all-too-short".

-The game was nominated for awards in four categories at the 1999 Japan Game Awards.
-It was also nominated in the "Animation" category at the Academy of Interactive Arts & Sciences ceremony in 2001.
+Space Channel 5 was nominated for awards in four categories at the 1999 Japan Game Awards.
+It was also nominated in the "Animation" and "Console Innovation" categories at the Academy of Interactive Arts & Sciences' awards ceremony in 2001.

+Space Channel 5 and Sega AM9 were nominated at the 2002 BAFTA Awards in the "Best Audio" category, losing to Luigi's Mansion.

 In anniversary retrospectives and lists of favorite Dreamcast titles from multiple websites including Gamasutra and IGN, Space Channel 5 has been remembered as one of the most unique titles on the system for its gameplay design and art direction.
 1UP.com, in an article about Mizuguchi's work with United Game Artists, "highlight" on the Dreamcast and described as "unlike anything before it."

-Space Channel 5 and Sega AM9 were nominated at the 2002 BAFTA Awards in the "Best Audio" category, losing to Luigi's Mansion.